 Fold the Sides in

-Fold the left and right sides in to meet the center crease as indicated in the photo to the left.Continue to 5 of 8 below.
+Fold the left and right sides in to meet the center crease as indicated in the photo shown here.Continue to 5 of 8 below.

 05 of 08